It Was Raining That Night

 It Was Raining That Night is an English-Bengali bilingual film.
 Written and directed by Indian actor-director Mahesh Manjrekar, it is a relationship drama.
 The film was notable for being a joint production of India, United States and Bangladesh and stars Riaz, Riya Sen, Sushmita Sen, Victor Banerjee, Mahesh Manjrekar, Moon Moon Sen, Atit Shah, Dawn Moeller and Stefanie Siegel.
-The film was released after a delay.
+The film remains unreleased.

 Box office

 It Was Raining That Night film budget was as $950,0000 (estimated).

 Reception

-The filming of It Was Raining That Night started in 2005 in locations such as India and USA.
+The filming of It Was Raining That Night started in 2005 in locations such as India and United States.
 It is also the first time that Bangladeshi actor Riyaz Ahmed has acted with Bollywood actress Sushmita Sen.